Analyzing INTJ Weaknesses in the Workplace: Condescension

 Case Study: An INTJ Engineering Manager

-She began deliberately asking curious questions instead of making judgments, such as "Can you walk me through how you see that working?"
-She also started acknowledging others' contributions before adding her perspective.
-Within months, team participation increased dramatically, and several innovative solutions emerged from team members who previously remained silent in meetings.
+Sarah, an INTJ engineering manager, received feedback that her team found her intimidating and condescending during meetings.
+After reflection, she realized she'd been dismissing ideas that didn't immediately align with her vision.
+She began deliberately asking curious questions instead of making judgments, such as 'Can you walk me through how you see that working?'
+Within months, team participation increased dramatically, and several innovative solutions emerged from team members who previously remained silent.

 The Transformed INTJ at Work